-The SEAMCAT library exchange files are saved using XML format and with unique file extension .sli (for Seamcat Library).
-Such library export file may then be distributed within the group of users and may be uploaded by any users via command Import Library on the File menu.
+The SEAMCAT library exchange files are saved using XML format with a unique file extension .sli (for Seamcat Library).
+Such library export file may then be distributed within a group of users and may be uploaded by any user via the command Import Library on the File menu.

-In case of collision of imported and existing library element names (e.g, there will always be a collision between the DEFAULT library elements saved in an exchange file and those existing in target SEAMCAT copy), you will be given a choice of either overwriting the existing elements, or importing colliding elements with different names.
+In case of collision of an imported and an existing library element that have the same name (e.g, there will always be a collision between the DEFAULT library elements saved in an exchange file and those existing in target SEAMCAT copy), a choice will be given to either to overwrite the existing elements or to import new library items after renaming them.

 Library elements